joyadeep/ReactJS/readme.txt

-This is repository of all the react mini projects.
+#This is parent repository for mini prijects on reactJS